jackcarlisle/react-native-starter-kit/README.md

 17. After you've made changes in ```index.android.js``` you can reload the emulator by pressing the grip in the bottom right and then selecting 'Reload JS':
 ![reload js](https://cloud.githubusercontent.com/assets/12450298/15807339/68f9fe10-2b53-11e6-942d-7bccc3e1b255.png)

+### You've now successfully set up a development environment for both IOS and Android!
+Now it's time to start developing...